-Scape usually to 80 cm long but up to 175 cm, to c.
-7 mm diam.; inflorescence loosely racemose, mostly 2–20-flowered; pedicels to 4.5 cm long, as long as to much longer than subtending bract.
-Perianth usually 3.5–6 cm long, red with yellow lobes or wholly yellow, with a slight bloom; tube turbinate, gradually expanded upwards with slight shoulder in lower third, 1.8–3 cm wide at throat; lobes ± semicircular but tips ultimately acute, to c.
-11 mm long.
-Stamens attached from slightly below middle to towards base of tube; free part of filament to c.
-3 cm long; anther oblong, 3–5 mm long.
+Scape to 80 cm long, to 10 mm diam.; inflorescence a contracted umbel-like raceme, 12–30-flowered; pedicels to c.
+4.5 cm long, about as long as to much exceeding subtending bract.
+Perianth usually 3–6 cm long, red with yellow lobes; tube narrow-cylindrical in lower quarter to third but expanded abruptly and bell-shaped upwards, 2–3 cm wide at throat; lobes ovate, acute, to 12 mm long.
+Stamens attached below middle of perianth tube; free part of filament to c.
+3.5 cm long; anther ± oblong or tapered slightly upwards, 4–5 mm long.

 Taxon concept: Flora of NSW 4 (1993)